Edward A. Carter Jr.: Early years

 Carter was born in Los Angeles, California, in 1916.
-He was the son of missionary parents; an African American father and an East Indian mother.
+He was the son of missionary parents.
+His father Edward Allen Carter, Sr. was African-American.
+His mother, Mary Albert, was born to an English father and a Bengali mother in Kolkata, India.
 Carter grew up in India and then moved to Shanghai, China.
 He was fluent in 4 languages: English, Hindi, German and Mandarin.

 Military career

 China and Spain

-While in Shanghai in 1932, Carter ran away from home and joined the National Revolutionary Army fighting against the invading Japanese during the Shanghai Incident.
+While in Shanghai in 1932, Carter ran away from home and joined the National Revolutionary Army, fighting against the invading Japanese during the Shanghai Incident.
 After reaching the rank of Lieutenant, he had to leave when it was discovered that he lied about his age and he was actually 15 years old.
-He eventually made his way to Spain and joined the Abraham Lincoln Brigade, an American volunteer unit supporting the Spanish Republicans in their fight against the Nationalists during the Spanish Civil War.
+He eventually made his way to Spain and joined the Abraham Lincoln Brigade, an American volunteer unit supporting the Spanish Republicans, in their fight against the Nationalists during the Spanish Civil War.

 World War II

-Carter had entered the U.S. Army on September 26, 1941.
+Carter entered the U.S. Army on September 26, 1941.
 As a result of his previous combat experience, he stood out among the other recruits.
-In less than a year, he had achieved the rank of staff sergeant.
+In less than a year, he achieved the rank of staff sergeant.
 Carter was part of the 56th Armored Infantry Battalion of the 12th Armored Division.

 Provisional platoons of African-American troops were established in the wake of the Battle of the Bulge, which took place during the winter of 1944–1945.
-Black support and combat-support soldiers were allowed to volunteer for combat duty and were given brief training in small-unit tactics.
+Black support and combat-support soldiers were allowed to volunteer for combat duty, and were given brief training in small-unit tactics.
 Formed into provisional units, they were used to augment depleted divisions.
 Soldiers volunteering for this combat duty had to surrender their current rank.
-When the provisional companies were set up Carter volunteered and went from staff sergeant to private.
+When the provisional companies were set up, Carter volunteered and went from staff sergeant to private.

 On March 23, 1945, Carter, then a 28-year-old infantry staff sergeant, was riding on a tank when it was hit by a Panzerschreck.
 Dismounted, Carter led three soldiers across an open field.
 In the process, two of the men were killed and the other seriously wounded.
-Carter continued on alone and was wounded five times before being forced to take cover.
+Carter continued on alone and was wounded five times, before being forced to take cover.